strnadchristopher/hey-cli/README.md

-# Hi-cli
+# Hey-cli

 Get Chat-GPT responses in your terminal.

-## Wow so cool another Chat-Gpt thing you're so original
+## Wow so cool another Chat-Gpt thing

-I know thank you.
 I personally find this useful because I'm always forgetting common or uncommon linux commands so I made this in a couple hours to help me out.
 I hope it helps you too.
 Written in rust.

 ## Installation